Union appeals Cleveland firing officer who killed Tamir Rice

-CLEVELAND (AP) - A union representing the white Cleveland police officer who shot and killed Tamir Rice, a 12-year-old black child playing with a pellet gun outside a recreation center, will ask an appeals court to overturn the officer’s firing
+CLEVELAND (AP) - A union representing the white Cleveland police officer who shot and killed Tamir Rice, a 12-year-old black child playing with a pellet gun outside a recreation center, will ask an Ohio appeals court to overturn the officer’s firing.

-A Cuyahoga County judge last month upheld an arbitrator’s decision that Timothy Loehmann should be fired for failing to disclose on his Cleveland job application that he had been previously dismissed from a suburban police department.

-Loehmann and his training officer were cleared of criminal wrongdoing in the death of Tamir in November 2014.
-The child was shot by Loehmann within seconds of a cruiser driven by Patrolman Frank Garmback skidding to a stop near him.
+Timothy Loehmann and his training officer were cleared of criminal wrongdoing in the death of Tamir in November 2014.
+But Loehmann was fired in May 2017 from the Cleveland Police Department after it was discovered he did not disclose on his job application that he had previously been dismissed from a suburban police department.

+Last month, a Cuyahoga County judge upheld an arbitrator’s decision that Loehmann should have been fired for failing to disclose that information.

+The Cleveland Police Patrolmen’s Association has argued that Cleveland violated Loehmann’s due-process rights because the city waited so long to begin the disciplinary process against him.

 “We think our appeal has merit and look forward to having a review by the Court of Appeals,” union attorney Henry Hilow told cleveland.com.